berkeley-dsep-infra/datahub/README.md

-Once you've pushed to your fork, you can go to the [Datahub repo](https://github.com/berkeley-dsep-infra/datahub) and there should be a big green button on the top asking if you're like to create a pull request.
-Click on that, edit the title and description and click `Create pull request`.
+Once you've pushed to your fork, you can go to the [Datahub repo](https://github.com/berkeley-dsep-infra/datahub) and there should be a big green button on the top that says `Compare and pull request`.
+Click on that, check out the commits and file diffs, edit the title and description if needed and then click `Create pull request`.

 If you're having issues, you can refer to the [github documentation for pull requests](https://help.github.com/articles/about-pull-requests/).